Maramureș: People

 In the southern area, the majority of the population are Romanians.
 There are also some Hungarians, Rusyns, Ukrainians, Zipser Germans, Jews, and Roma.
 In the northern area, the majority are Ukrainians, with smaller Romanian, Hungarian and German communities.

 In the northern area most people speak Hutsul dialect of Ukrainian language, while in the southern area most speak Romanian, which is why the region was split into two parts.
 Since the 1940s there have been villages cut in two by the state border.
-There are some villages in the north (within Ukraine) that have a sizeable Romanian population, as well as some villages in Romania that have a sizeable Ukrainian population.
+There are some villages in the north (within Ukraine) that have a sizeable Romanian population, as well as some villages in Romania that have a sizeable Ukrainian and/or Rusyn population.